taieb123/intagramapi/README.md

 ![Front-end plugin2](Documentation/Images/Instruction/Fe_plugin2.png)

+5) Add a paginated gallery

-5) The Last Config now is for the CRON TASK to regenerate the token of instagram API from [Facebook developer](https://developers.facebook.com/)
+6) The Last Config now is for the CRON TASK to regenerate the token of instagram API from [Facebook developer](https://developers.facebook.com/)

 ![Create cron task](Documentation/Images/Instruction/cron1.png)